maciej-klupp/maciej-klupp/README.md

-I'm a Polish<>English translator looking to gain experience with translating open source projects/
+I'm a Polish<>English translator looking to gain experience with translating open source projects